brandonsmith301/personal/portfolio/content/about.md

     weight: 1
 ---

-My name is Brandon, and I am currently a Data Analyst at Monash University.
+My name is Brandon, and I am currently a Data Systems Officer at Monash University.

 I tend to jump between various topics of interest, and I've realised that I need a way to stay consistent.
 The true purpose here is to provide myself with a space to share the things I am currently learning.

 I am interested in machine learning, optimisation theory, and anything related to data and decision science, so you will find the majority of my posts will relate to one of these topics.

-Besides all of the above, my other favourites in the world is my partner and our dog.
-[Hannah](https://portfolio-dun-three-71.vercel.app/) is a software engineer and Muffin a 20kg ball of crazy (English Staffordshire Terrier).
+Besides all of the above, my other favourites in the world are my partner and our dog.
+[Hannah](https://portfolio-dun-three-71.vercel.app/) is a software engineer, and Muffin is a 20kg ball of crazy (English Staffordshire Terrier).

 ### Curriculum Vitae